 You’ll have the opportunity to earn:

-- Earn 40x points total per $1 spent when you stay at an IHG hotel during the first 12 months (then 25x points)
+- Up to 25x points total per $1 spent when you stay at an IHG hotel

 You can redeem your IHG Rewards Club Bonus points at hotels such as Crowne Plaza®, Indigo® Hotels, & Holiday Inn®.

 The Best Ways to Use Your IHG Rewards Points

 You might decide to only keep the IHG® Rewards Club Premier Credit Card in your wallet for the reward anniversary night and the TSA PreCheck application fee reimbursement.
 But, when you have points to spend for a reward night, consider these options to maximize the value of your IHG points.

 IHG rewards nights start at 5,000 points with the IHG PointBreaks program.
 They recently started offering higher category properties for 10,000 points and 15,000 points per night.
 Note that these usually require more points when they’re not included in the PointBreaks portfolio.

 If you don’t find a discounted property, you can expect to spend between 15,000 and 20,000 points per night.

 The IHG portfolio includes several brands including Holiday Inn, Holiday Inn Express, Crowne Plaza, and InterContinental.
 But, have you ever stayed at a Candlewood Suites?

 Candlewood Suites is a business traveler-friendly extended-stay brand.
 Some rooms come with a mini-kitchen.
 Amenities include a cooktop stove, fridge, and a few kitchen gadgets that let you cook a real meal inside your hotel room.
 These properties are sometimes cheaper than other IHG properties, even in the same town.